 Reviews - The Best Backpacking Double Sleeping Pads

 - Weight: 9 lbs 15 oz

 - Intake Valve Flap (to prevent air from escaping on inflation)

-This sleeping pad is named appropriately, as it’s designed to completely fill a wide two-person tent – a truly mega mat.
+The Exped Megamat Duo 10 is designed to completely fill a wide two-person tent – a truly mega mat.
 This sleeping pad is engineered to provide a level sleeping surface from one side to the other, maximizing room and comfort for a great night’s sleep.
 The entire construction is very intentional for that exact purpose: the surface fabric is durable, airtight, and resists humidity, while the non-slip finish will keep you on the pad even if you move around while you sleep.
 Internally, polyurethane foam offers effective insulation to keep you warmer, creating an R-value of 9.5 – the highest level of insulation you’ll find in a double sleeping pad.
 Air channels flowing through the foam reduce the overall weight of the pad.